setgetdb/setgetdb-go/README.md

 # SetGetDB
-A persistent key-value db for educational purposes Only.
+A persistent key-value db for educational purposes only.

 ## How to build
 ```sh